 MS & Mental Health

 The duration of these symptoms in someone living with MS may impact their mental health.
 The longer a symptom or set of symptoms last, the more their mental health may be affected.
-Individuals living with MS have to cope with adjusting to new barriers to living their life on their terms and these symptoms can become discouraging for some.
+People living with MS have to cope with adjusting to new barriers to living their life on their terms and these symptoms can become discouraging for some.
 There may be fear with MS if quality of life deteriorates, and fear can be carried in the body and come out as stress, depression, and anxiety.1

 MS can certainly increase the likelihood of or exacerbate any mental health issues, even if they were managed well prior to an MS diagnosis.
 Given a new set of circumstances and life trajectory changes with an MS diagnosis, past feelings of trauma, anger, fear, and depression can be triggered as a response.
+For those with no history of mental health concerns, it is still possible for MS patients to experience some psychiatric symptoms, including depression and anxiety.2

-Connection Between MS & Depression
+MS & Depression

-MS may cause many physical, psychological and emotional changes that impact one’s overall physical and mental functioning as well as overall quality of life.
+MS may cause many physical, psychological, and emotional changes that impact someone’s overall physical and mental functioning as well as their overall quality of life.
 As a result, MS patients may be prone to depression and suicidality.
-Depression is a major determinant of quality of life.
 Given that MS can be a difficult diagnosis to receive, patients may have poor coping mechanisms even with a strong support system, in addition to feelings of hopelessness, grief, despair, and loss.
 When these feelings become greater and larger, they might spiral into depression.

 Depression in its more severe forms can negatively impact cognitive capacity.
-There are also physical changes that happen in the brain for one with an MS diagnosis which plays a factor in the prevalence and severity of depression.
+There are also physical changes that happen in the brain for someone with an MS diagnosis, which plays a factor in the prevalence and severity of depression.
 MRIs show that there are lesions in the brain when an individual has MS. There can also be small changes in the brain tissue in the parts of the brain associated with mood and personality.3

 According to Arzt, “In Multiple Sclerosis, depression and other mood issues can be part of the disease process itself, not just a reaction to living with the disease.
 60% of people diagnosed with MS may experience a major depressive episode at one point during the course of the disease.
 Fatigue and cognitive issues, also common symptoms in MS, can increase depression and other mood concerns.
 This is why recognizing the mental health issues involved and receiving appropriate treatment from mental health providers who also understand the disease is so important.”

-Connection Between MS & Anxiety
+MS & Anxiety

-Figuring out the best treatment plan can also lead to anxiety, states Arzt: “Having so many treatment options is definitely an extremely positive newer development for people diagnosed with MS. However, making those choices with the many risk/benefit decisions with a health care provider is still anxiety-provoking, as is the uncertainty of whether the treatments will indeed work for your MS.”
+Figuring out the best treatment plan can also exacerbate anxiety, states Arzt: “Having so many treatment options is definitely an extremely positive newer development for people diagnosed with MS. However, making those choices with the many risk/benefit decisions with a health care provider is still anxiety-provoking, as is the uncertainty of whether the treatments will indeed work for your MS.”

 Emotional Strains of MS

-In addition to depression and anxiety, there are a lot of emotional concerns that go along with living with MS. Anger and frustration can be experienced in MS patients as a response to MS symptoms.
+In addition to depression and anxiety, there are a lot of emotional concerns that go along with living with MS. Anger and frustration can be experienced in MS patients as a response to their symptoms.
 The loss of function that MS causes might also cause a person to feel grief and hopelessness.

 MS & Anger

 Anger aimed at oneself can also be experienced by those who feel frustrated by their own coping strategies.
-It can feel isolating to live with MS and even with a plan in place to preserve mental health, it can still be a challenge to find ways to cope that actually help.
+It can feel isolating to live with MS, and even with a plan in place to preserve mental health, it can still be a challenge to find ways to cope that actually help.
 Some people living with MS may feel their disease is not well understood by the people around them, which can lead to additional frustration.
-A mental health professional can help individuals with MS develop effective coping strategies and ways to effectively communicate their feelings with the people around them.5
+A mental health professional can help people with MS develop effective coping strategies and ways to effectively communicate their feelings with the people around them.5

 MS & Grief

 MS can be tied to feelings of sadness and grief.
-Sad emotions linked with grief are different than those of depression, which requires a clinical diagnosis.
+Sad emotions linked with grief are different from those of depression, which requires a clinical diagnosis.
 Though there are many symptoms which overlap between clinical depression and grief, it’s important to recognize the sadness and grief that comes along with MS. Grief tends to be the expression of other mental health issues such as depression and anxiety.

 Relationship Strains of MS

-With the right support and mental health interventions, patients with MS and their spouses and families can learn strategies to cope with the relational strains caused by an MS diagnosis.
+With the right support and mental health interventions, patients with MS and their partners and families can learn strategies to cope with the relational strains caused by an MS diagnosis.
 MS can sometimes cause unique challenges in romantic relationships due to the physical and sexual limitations posed by MS.

 Arzt points out the need to give time and space to everyone involved in the situation: “MS does not just affect the person who has been diagnosed with the illness.
 Family and partners all need to adjust to the added “stranger living in the house.”
 The same adjustment concerns that affect the person living with the illness need to occur for other family members, each in their own time and way.”

 Couples might struggle to find ways to communicate with one another without invalidating the other’s experiences.
-Married couples may struggle with a new diagnosis or figuring out the best path forward.
+Couples may struggle with a new diagnosis or figuring out the best path forward.
 Couples counseling can be a great way for partners to work through these challenges together.
 For others, this diagnosis only emphasizes the strong connection between partners.7

-Family & Caregivers
+Strains on Family & Caregivers

 Families and caregivers often carry the emotional weight of MS, which makes it hard for them to process their own emotions.
 Families and caregivers can often feel caregiver burnout and guilt for having to attend to their own needs.
-Living with and caring for a loved one with MS requires a lot of support, patience and grace and it’s just as important for families and caregivers to receive support.8
+Living with and caring for a loved one with MS requires a lot of support, patience, and grace, and it’s just as important for families and caregivers to receive support.8

 What May Worsen Mental Health in Those with MS?

-Having a history of mental health issues personally or in the family may worsen mental health in those with MS.
+Having a history of mental health issues personally or in the family may worsen mental health in those with MS. There are additional risk factors to be aware of which may further negatively impact mental health for those living with MS, including the age of the patient, poor sleep hygiene, substance use, and additional medical diagnoses.

-There are additional risk factors to be aware of which may further negatively impact mental health for those living with MS:9
+Here are some of the risk factors for worsening mental health for those with MS:9

 - Older age